 Several programs will include On-Bill Repayment (OBR) as a key feature.
 CAEATFA staff has been working with the IOUs and the Master Servicer (MS) to establish the OBR infrastructure.
 The CPUC's recent Decision provided CAEATFA with the ability to offer off-bill repayment for the SBF and AMF programs.
-CAEATFA will research and develop OBR, while concurrently launching off-bill versions.
+CAEATFA will research and develop OBR, while concurrently launching off-bill versions of the pilots.

 The development of the finance company/MS communications was an area of focused work for CAEATFA for much of 2017 and continues through 2018.
-CAEATFA staff and the MS made progress identifying the information lenders will require and reporting structure so that it will apply not only to current programs, but can be leveraged for use when upcoming programs launch.
+CAEATFA staff and the MS made progress identifying the information lenders will require and the reporting structure so that it will apply not only to current programs, but can be leveraged for use when upcoming programs launch.

 One key component of the OBR infrastructure is the Data Exchange Protocol (DEP), which outlines the process for secure transmission of payments and repayment data between the IOUs, MS, and finance companies.
-After analyzing multiple complex residential and commercial customer data scenarios, the MS and the IOUs agreed on the DEP.
-Through testing, the MS and IOUs identified several components of the DEP that required clarification.
-The MS has been working closely with the IOUs to produce an updated version of the DEP and final approval of the DEP is anticipated next quarter.
-DEP finalization is scheduled to occur at an IOU, MS, and CAEATFA in-person meeting in November.
+After analyzing multiple complex residential and commercial customer data scenarios, the MS and the IOUs agreed on the content of the DEP and the IOUs built and tested their individual systems in 2017.
+The MS has brought on a new testing resources, who is working on developing a comprehensive testing for implementation in 2019.

 Another key component of the OBR infrastructure involves the process by which customer payments are routed from utilities to financial institutions.
 The MS is currently preparing the specifications for such secure transfer of funds.
+CAEATFA anticipates the MS will complete its specifications for the secure transfer of funds in Q2 2019.